fpgmaas/deptry/docs/docs/pyproject-toml.md

 skip_missing = true
 ```

+For an explanation of the arguments run `deptry --help` or see [Usage and Configuration](./usage.md).

 ## Lookup hierarchy

 Command-line options have defaults that you can see with `deptry --help`.
 A _pyproject.toml_ can override those defaults.
 Finally, options provided by the user on the command line override both.